Technical Assistance and Media Inquiries

 Thank you for your interest in DataHaven.
 If you are eligible for assistance, our Executive Director, Mark Abraham, and staff will work to help you find the most useful data for your program or project.

 Complete our technical assistance questionnaire by sending us an email (firstname.lastname@example.org) containing the following information:

 - Your personal information, including: Name, Title, Organization, Email, Phone Number.

 - Whom does your organization serve?

 - What do you plan to do with this data?
 (What are you trying to demonstrate, or what is your research question)?

 - Have you already reviewed the information on the DataHaven website, including our Connecticut Data Guides and Town Equity Reports?

 - What information sources have you already looked at?

 - If you are planning to use this information to apply for a grant or other time-sensitive publication, please include information on where you are sending it and what the due date is.

 DataHaven reserves the right to determine your eligibility for assistance and our own ability to help.
-We will generally provide up to one hour of free technical assistance per year for any non-profit organization or government entity in our region; additional technical assistance is available but may require a fee for services agreement or contract.
+We will generally provide up to one hour of free technical assistance per year for any non-profit organization or government entity in Connecticut; additional technical assistance is available but may require a fee for services agreement or contract.
 We are often able to answer simple questions that students or independent researchers may have about the information on our website, but we are generally not staffed to provide free assistance for individuals or to answer requests related to other independent projects.
-Please submit requests as far in advance as possible, as it may take us up to 1-2 weeks to receive and process your request, and our availability to provide assistance is contingent on staff availability.
+Please submit requests as far in advance as possible.
+While we often respond quickly, it may take us up to 2-3 weeks to receive and process your request, and our availability to provide assistance is contingent on staff availability.